Antisocial Behaviour Management Policy

-FACS will not intervene in a neighbourhood dispute or investigate allegations unless there is an alleged breach of the tenancy agreement.
+DCJ will not intervene in a neighbourhood dispute or investigate allegations unless there is an alleged breach of the tenancy agreement.

 Action may be taken against the tenant for any substantiated antisocial behaviour caused by them, any household occupants or other visitors.

-FACS defines antisocial behaviour in the following three categories:
+DCJ defines antisocial behaviour in the following three categories:

-- Severe illegal behaviour is behaviour which poses a risk to the safety or security of residents or property and may result in criminal charges and/or conviction; or significant damage to a FACS property.
+- Severe illegal behaviour is behaviour which poses a risk to the safety or security of residents, property or DCJ staff and/or associates and may result in criminal charges and/or conviction; or significant damage to a DCJ property.

 Examples of severe illegal behaviour may include but are not limited to: